Are there places on campus where commuter students can sit and study or just wait until their next class begins?

 Does the university have on-campus jobs or work-study programs?

 Yes, on-campus jobs and work-study programs are available at Walsh.
-Information about available work-study jobs is available in the Student Service Center in Farrell Hall.
+Information about available work-study jobs is available in the Student Service Center in Farrell Hall as well as on the MyWalsh student portal.